The article was updated April 2023. Please post comments to add up-to-date tips and tools

 Optimize your images for search engines:

-- Keywords in alt text, text around the image, image name, page title;
+- Use keywords in alt text, text around the image, file name, page title;

-- Popular and reliable photo sharing hosting (e.g. Flickr is reported to help in Yahoo! image optimization).
+- Use popular and reliable photo sharing hosting (e.g. Flickr is reported to help in Yahoo! image optimization).

-- People pay more attention to a clear image where they can see details (choose high quality images).
+- People pay to a clear image where they can see details (choose high quality images).

 - (Clean, clear) faces in an image get more eye fixation. (don’t use abstract images too often).

-- women are more interested in images with more than one person (source).
+- Women are more interested in images with more than one person.

 Tools and fun for image optimization:

 - SEO Friendly Images WP Plugin – automatically optimize image ALT and TITLE with the help of post “title” variable;